A: FireRiffs are riffs, funny commentaries for movies, tv shows, and short films.

 Q: Can I stream VOD riffs?

-A: Mostly no. Rifftrax does not offer streaming for indie Riffs hosted on their site.
-Gumroad does but my only VOD on currently on there is Invasion of the Bee Girls.
+A: Rifftrax does not offer streaming for indie Riffs hosted on their site.
+Gumroad does but my only VOD currently on there is Invasion of the Bee Girls.
 However, I have now ported all of my riff over to Gumroad so all VOD riffs can now be streamed!

 Q: The production quality on some of your riffs sucks.
 What’s up with that?